 Raising awareness, conducting science, encouraging alternatives

-Eckerd College was awarded a grant from the National Oceanic and Atmospheric Administration Marine Debris Program to reduce single-use plastic consumption on campus.
+Eckerd College was awarded two consecutive grants from the National Oceanic and Atmospheric Administration Marine Debris Program to reduce single-use plastic consumption on campus.

-The project, which is funded through August 2020, aims to raise awareness among students, faculty and staff about the negative environmental impacts of plastic waste, particularly in the ocean habitat that borders our campus, and encourage use of alternatives to single-use plastic items.
+The first project, which was funded through August 2020, established Reduce Single-Use @ Eckerd and raised awareness among students, faculty and staff about the negative environmental impacts of plastic waste, particularly in the ocean habitat that borders our campus, and encouraged use of alternatives to single-use plastic items.